-When you lose an employee, you lose all the time, effort, and training that went into that person.
-And in an industry where employee turnover is particularly high (between 30 to 45 percent compared to the U.S. average of 15.1 percent), that cost starts to hurt your bottom line.
+When you lose an employee, you lose all the time, effort and training that went into that person.
+And in an industry where employee turnover is particularly high2 (between 30-45% compared to the U.S. average of 15.1%), that cost starts to hurt your bottom line.
 Call centers suffer high attrition rates because it's a high-pressure job that typically offers little reward.
-A few ways to reduce your call center turnover rate include:
+A few ways to reduce your call center turnover rate include: - More selective hiring to past employers. - Offer competitive pay and rewards - Provide necessary tools recording and call monitoring.